bervalim/bervalim/README.md

-- 👋 Hi, I’m @bervalim
+- 👋 Hi, I’m @bervalim, a full stack developer
-- 👀 I’m interested in ...
+- 👀 I have been studyng programing at Kenzie Academy Brasil since 2023
-- 🌱 I’m currently learning ...
+- 🌱 I am passionated about learning new programming skills

 ## My Links: